40 Mustard Seeds Foundation partners with Genesis Healthcare to provide essential school supplies to Fair Oaks Elementary.

 40 Mustard Seeds CEO, Gabrielle Tobin, partners with Breakthrough Atlanta to offer a six-week math initiative for 7th grade students.

-Excited 40 Mustard Seeds Foundation's volunteers participated in a training session on May 20, 2023.
+40 Mustard Seeds Foundation's volunteers participate in a training session on May 20, 2023.

 40 Mustard Seeds CEO, Gabrielle Tobin, expands back to school drive.

 Cathie Seibert, Fair Oaks Elementary School principal, says "Thank You".

 Congratulations again to our 21 Georgia Youth Leadership Award winners!
 These inspiring 21st Century Leaders students were honored on March 19th at the Buckhead Theatre for their leadership impact and service.